 And this is a problem and how do we solve that problem?
 You guessed it Right.
 Using CSS.

 HTML takes care of the Building part of the Page.
 CSS is the styling part of that Page.
-If you have an awesome piece of content or product but you don't present it well, people are not going to like it.
+Suppose if you have an awesome piece of content or product, but you don't present it well, people are not going to like it.
 So CSS gives the ability to re-present the HTML code using a set of rules.

 Coming back to my magazine example, People are more likely to consume content in the magazine than in the book more often.
 Mainly because the magazine Is designed to be more presentable to a larger audience.
 CSS will give an ability to add various styling features using CSS' box model.
-Using CSS box model one is able to manipulate the display of tags in a way It's more branded and attractive.
+Using the CSS box model, one is able to manipulate the display of tags in a way it's more branded and attractive.